Simply-Love/Simply-Love-SM5/README.md

 There are a couple blank places that will eventually be filled in when I decide what to put there.

 If you don't have a select button once you enter the options pane you have to either go to normal player options or start a song.

-There's some sort of race condition or something where sometimes entering sort menu doesn't disable input on normal music wheel.

 I haven't tested different resolutions so probably doesn't work super well on widescreen.